 To say that EU authorities are displeased would be an understatement.
 Yields on Italian bonds, which had been on a rising trend since the installation of the populist administration, have shot up further, sparking fears that an open confrontation between Rome and her eurozone partners could be the beginning of another systemic crisis for the euro.

-Jose Garcia-Zarate does not own shares in any of the securities mentioned above.
+Jose Garcia-Zarate does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.